 By Gaby Dufresne-Cyr, CBT-FLE

 The most common question we get when people call in for help is Can you fix my dog?
 First things first, for the most part, dogs are not broken.
 They are not objects we can repair, and they do not have parts we can change.
-Dogs often display desirable, aka normal behaviours, in other words, the occurrence of species-specific behaviours occurs the majority of the time.
+Dogs often display desirable, aka normal behaviours or the occurrence of species-specific behaviours that occur the majority of the time.
 So, why are so many people calling in for behaviour problems?
-Let us look at the fundamental reason, and I am warning you, you might not like my answer.
+Let us look at the fundamental reason, and I am warning you that you might not like my answer.

 My pet peeve, and yes, the pun is intended!

-One of my pet peeves is when trainers and other behaviour consultants write on their websites that they can address behaviour problems such as barking, biting, jumping, digging, stealing food, display aggressive behaviours, etc., and they can change your problematic dog into a well-behaved member of society.
-Here is the problem; none of those behaviours are problematic behaviours.
+One of my pet peeves is when trainers and other behaviour consultants write on their websites that they can address behaviour problems such as barking, biting, jumping, digging, stealing food, displaying aggressive behaviours, etc. They can change your problematic dog into a well-behaved member of society.
+Here is the problem: none of those behaviours are problematic behaviours.
 The majority of dog behaviour problems are human problems.